Pysi/easyRLS/doc/quickstart.md

 #### segmentBrain
 The data are segmented for a per-neuron analysis, faster than the per-pixel analysis.
 The algorithm used is of the watershed kind.
 The following functions take an argument which can be either 'neuron' or 'pixel'.

+The segmentBrain function also concatenates all the coordinates and convert them in µm in the 'coordinates.m' file.

 #### computeBaseline
 The baseline is computed as the 10th percentile of the data on a moving window (the percentile can be changed in the parameters, see 'template').
 The algorithm used is implemented in the 'caTools' R library ([runquantile](https://www.rdocumentation.org/packages/caTools/versions/1.17.1/topics/runquantile) funtion) and loaded in matlab with 'loadlibrary'.
 It is only computed on the ROI given in the mask.
 It produces a collection of 3D stacks (one per layer) and stored before computing the DFF.
 It requires a special viewer poorly named stackViewer2D.